YeOldeDM/lets-godot-roguelike/pages/step-2-collision.md

 ### Stepping
-We can put all our movement code into a new function of player called `step( direction )`.
-This will attempt to move the player one cell along the vector of `direction`.
-If the player tries stepping into a wall, we can call a print statement to confirm the condition.
+We want to take all the movement control code (the parts which take your input and turns it into output) of the player into a new function called `step( direction )`.
+This will attempt to move the player one cell along a local `direction` vector.
+If the player tries stepping into a wall, we can call a print statement to confirm the action has gone through, since "lack of movement" when we hit a wall isn't necessarily a clear indicator that the code is doing what it should.
 Add this function to the player script, just below `var map`, above the other functions:

 ```python